 This project addresses some fundamental questions on the nature of DNA replication, and we expect it will have high impact in the field.

-Candidates should have (or expect to achieve) a UK honours degree at 2.1 or above (or equivalent) in Physics, mathematics, computer science, or similar degree along with knowledge of statistical physics and stochastic processes and some experience with programming.
+Applicants should hold (or expect to achieve) a UK honours degree at 2.1 or above (or equivalent) in Physics, mathematics, computer science, or similar degree with knowledge of statistical physics and stochastic processes and some experience of programming.

 • Apply for Degree of Doctor of Philosophy in Physics

 • State name of the lead supervisor as the Name of Proposed Supervisor

 • State ‘Self-funded’ as Intended Source of Funding

 • State the exact project title on the application form